 In the summer of 2011, MBO Partners completed the first annual Independent Workforce Index Study - and have continued to produce that data every year since.
 According to this research, the top three sources of concern for independents are: not enough predictable income (56%), worry about job pipeline (46%) and planning for retirement (46%).
 Other key burdens include: setting boundaries on the work so that it does not become a 24/7 commitment (32%), managing business details (28%) and collecting on accounts receivable (32%).

 The best-prepared individuals are those that make an informed and empowered choice.

 To aid in this process MBO has created an informative, resource guide that will identify the questions you should answer in order to determine not only if independent consulting is right for you, but if you are ready to go solo today.
 This guide will help you navigate the key areas that you should consider before you make the leap and bolster the confidence you may need to make that decision.

-Here's a summary of the "Solo Decision" Guide:
+Here's a summary of the "Look Before You Leap" Guide:

 Here's the must have knowledge for independent consultants looking to improve how they define and communicate their expertise.